-XV.
+XIV.
 Probationary Status

 - A. In accordance with the Performance Article of this Agreement, the County may place Contractor on probationary status in an effort to allow the Contractor to correct deficiencies, improve practices, and receive technical assistance from the County. - B. County shall give notice to Contractor of change to probationary status.
-The effective date of probationary status shall be five (5) business days from date of notice. - C. The duration of probationary status is determined by the Director or designee(s). - D. Contractor shall develop and implement a corrective action plan, to be approved by DBH, no later than ten (10) business days from date of notice to become compliant.

-- E. Should the Contractor refuse to be placed on probationary status or comply with the corrective action plan within the designated timeframe, the County reserves the right to terminate this Agreement as outlined in the Duration and Termination Article. - F. Placement on probationary status requires the Contractor disclose probationary status on any Request for Proposal responses to the County. - G. County reserves the right to place Contractor on probationary status or to terminate this Agreement as outlined in the Duration and Termination Article.
+The effective date of probationary status shall be five (5) business days from date of notice. - C. The duration of probationary status is determined by the Director or designee(s). - D. Contractor shall develop and implement a corrective action plan, to be approved by DBH, no later than ten (10) business days from date of notice to become compliant. - E. Should the Contractor refuse to be placed on probationary status or comply with the corrective action plan within the designated timeframe, the County reserves the right to terminate this Agreement as outlined in the Duration and Termination Article. - F. Placement on probationary status requires the Contractor disclose probationary status on any Request for Proposal responses to the County. - G. County reserves the right to place Contractor on probationary status or to terminate this Agreement as outlined in the Duration and Termination Article.

-XVI.
+XV.
 Duration and Termination

-- A. The term of this Agreement shall be from January 1, 2022 through December 31, 2022 inclusive.
-The County may, but is not obligated to, extend awarded contract(s) for one additional one-year period contingent on the availability of funds and Contractor performance. - B. This Agreement may be terminated immediately by the Director at any time if: - 1.
+- A. The term of this Agreement shall be from July 1, 2020 through September 30, 2024 inclusive. - B. This Agreement may be terminated immediately by the Director at any time if: - 1.
 The appropriate office of the State of California indicates that this Agreement is not subject to reimbursement under law; or - 2.
 There are insufficient funds available to the County; or - 3.
-There is evidence of fraud or misuse of funds by Contractor; or - 4.
-There is an immediate threat to the health and safety of Medi-Cal beneficiaries; or - 5.
+There is evidence of fraud or misuse of funds by Contractor; or - There is an immediate threat to the health and safety of Medi-Cal beneficiaries; or - 5.
 Contractor is found not to be in compliance with any or all of the terms of the herein incorporated Articles of this Agreement or any other material terms of the Contract, including the corrective action plan. - 6.
 During the course of the administration of this Agreement, the County determines that the Contractor has made a material misstatement or misrepresentation or that materially inaccurate information has been provided to the County, this Contract may be immediately terminated.
 If this Contract is terminated according to this provision, the County is entitled to pursue any available legal remedies. - C. Either the Contractor or Director may terminate this Agreement at any time for any reason or no reason by serving thirty (30) days written notice upon the other party. - D. This Agreement may be terminated at any time by the mutual written concurrence of both the Contractor and the Director. - E. Contractor must immediately notify DBH when a facility operated by Contractor as part of this Agreement is sold or leased to another party.
 In the event a facility operated by Contractor as part of this Agreement is sold or leased to another party, the Director has the option to terminate this Agreement immediately.

+XVI.
+Accountability: Revenue

+- A. Total revenue collected pursuant to this Agreement from fees collected for services rendered and/or claims for reimbursement from the County cannot exceed the cost of services delivered by the Contractor.
+In no event shall the amount reimbursed exceed the cost of delivering services. - B. Charges for services to either patients or other responsible persons shall be at actual costs.

 XVII.
-Accountability: Revenue

-A. Total revenue collected pursuant to this Agreement from fees collected for services rendered and/or claims for reimbursement from the County cannot exceed the cost of services delivered by the Contractor.
-In no event shall the amount reimbursed exceed the cost of delivering services.

-B. Charges for services to either patients or other responsible persons shall be at actual costs.

-XVIII.
 State Monitoring